Wild-W/Civ6-RandomSeeder/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Running this app will automatically generate two files in the immediate directory: `directory.txt` and `profiles.json`
+#### Running this app will automatically generate two files in the immediate directory: `directory.txt` and `profiles.json`
 * `directory.txt` stores the path to the mod (by default: C:\Program Files (x86)\Steam\steamapps\workshop\content\289070\2823800402)
 * `profiles.json` stores user created "profiles" (a random seed with an accompanying title)
 * You don't need to edit these files directly, the app will take care of that
-* If for whatever reason, the app has trouble reading `profiles.json` and/or `directory.txt` and it cannot be resolved within the app itself, you may delete the files to let the app regenerate them
+* If for whatever reason, the app has trouble reading `profiles.json` and/or `directory.txt` and it cannot be resolved within the app itself, you may delete those files to let the app regenerate them
      * This will result in the loss of whatever data they stored, if this is an issue I would recommend opening the file to retrieve any important data before deletion

+#### When prompted for a directory, know that the app is looking for _any_ valid directory that includes a file named `RandomSeed.sql`.
+* This file will be found in any compatible mod's directory.

+_Steam users you can find their Civ 6 workshop mod directory by following these steps:_

+1. In your library, right click on Sid Meier's Civilization VI and navigate to `Manage -> Browse local files`
+2. Navigate a couple levels back until you are in `steamapps`
+3. Now enter `workshop/content/289070`
+    * **289070** is the Steam game ID bestowed upon Civ 6, this folder is where all your workshop mods for Civ 6 are installed
+4. Find & Enter the folder in this directory with the same name as the target mod's ID
+    * You can find the ID of any workshop mod in the URL of their steam page
+    * My mod: Completely Configurable Tech & Civic Shuffle Mode has the ID: **2823800402**

-_If you're having trouble, shoot me a message over [Discord](https://discordapp.com/users/187983990181986304)_
+_If you're having trouble, shoot me a message over on [Discord](https://discordapp.com/users/187983990181986304)_

 <p align="right">(<a href="#top">back to top</a>)</p>